lvash/Ecological_Genomics/Online_Notebook.md

 ------ <div id='id-section5'/>
 ###Page 5: 2017-01-30 Choosing questions

 More info on study:
 * single-stranded DNA virus (sequenced RNA to obtain active not just present particles)
 * collected from same site but intertidal vs subtidal
 * more stressful collecting at intertidal because they are exposed and need to be 'ripped off' rock - influence symptoms?
 * had positive control for densovirus, did not amplify for qPCR
 * epidermal biopsy (biome is from outside, top of sea star, not gut)

 ## Immune-related gene expression
 Design: break up between healthy versus sick (exclude MM? look at gene expression through time?)
 Subset: two points in time (first, last or healthy, very sick), all sick versus all healthy
 	+ Steve thinks polarizing may be best method to subset (first and last)
-Reverse pathology: looking at different immune pathways Is difference in expression more than what we would expect at random?
+Reverse pathology: looking at different immune pathways
+Is difference in expression more than what we would expect at random?
 Have random matched genes
 	+ Normalize: over total amount of reads
 Info: Jonathan Rast - sea urchin immunity
-Design: Break them up according to transition; may be different for individuals Healthy->Healthy
+Design: Break them up according to transition; may be different for individuals
+Healthy->Healthy
 analysis: repeated measure ANOVA; survival analysis: which variables predict susceptibilty/death? gene expression/ microbiome?
 Three groups: HH, HS, SS (5 each, 15 individuals, 2 time steps)

 Questions:
 * Can we tell anything about the pathogen identity based on gene expression of known immune-related genes?
 	+ What is immune response of this species of starfish?
 	+ Is expression of immune-related genes different between two species of starfish?
 	+ Difference in immune response between densovirus positive and negative individuals
-Hypotheses:
+	+ Compare microbiome in individuals that show immune response versus those that don't; before/after sick

-Justification for 'control': transcriptome wide changes among the three groups - to be certain that only immune genes are different, we want to compare to background random genes
+Justification for 'control' of background gene comparison: transcriptome wide changes among the three groups - to be certain that only immune genes are different, we want to compare to background random genes

+**Intertidal versus subtidal group:**
+* Focus on differences in gene expression between two groups and community structure (# of species versus one taxa) in microbiome
+* Identifying difference in stress response versus immune response: broad survey first
+* Day 3 first to pick up stronger environment signature

+**Temporal variation**
+* Which genes are expressed through time?
+* Account for variation of when individuals got sick

+**Intertidal**
+* Assess genomic difference using SNPs with individuals that stayed healthy (n=3)
+* Compare basic genomes of healthy vs sick
+* Compare healthy subtidals and see if there are no differences, include in healthy group
+* Looking at microbiome at end and maybe through time

 ------ <div id='id-section6'/>
 ###Page 6: